delapuente/aframe-sharedspace-component/README.md

 Try the [Minimal Chatroom](https://minimal-chatroom.glitch.me) on-line!

+The `sharedspace` component provides a simple participation model in which participants join or leave a named room, send messages to other peers and publish audio streams.
+It runs on the top of WebRTC, with minimal signaling infrastructure relaying on peer-to-peer session management.

+The `sharedspace` component covers an specific usecase.
+If you are looking for a more general solution to network-synchronized A-Frame scenes, take a look at [`networked-aframe`](https://github.com/haydenjameslee/networked-aframe) by [Hayden Lee](http://haydenlee.io/).

 ## HTTPS
 WebRTC works with secure origins only, so your site must be served from `localhost` or HTTPS for the component to work.
 If you need to access your application from the Internet, use [ngrok](https://ngrok.com/) or build it completely on [glitch](https://glitch.com/).
 Both options work great.